 The disk inside your computer will fail; it is simply a question of when.
 Your Windows or Mac computer has built-in backup software.
 Use it.
 Keep your entire hard drive backed up so you can recover from a catastrophe.

 Your trusty flash drive will fail; it is simply a question of when.
 You likely will not have any warning.
 Save your important files on at least two devices at all times.
-Store your important documents online with a service such as OneDrive.
+Store your important documents in your OneDrive account.

 Windows computers absolutely need anti-virus software.